In an increasingly smaller world, understanding and leveraging cultural differences is a skill worth having.

 They just looked at things in different ways, and there was a disconnect.
-If this can happen between Italians and Spaniards, what other misunderstandings can occur between farther away and dissimilar cultures?
-The margin for a relationship-damaging faux-pas is huge.
+If this can happen between Italians and Spaniards, what other misunderstandings can occur between farther away and more dissimilar cultures?

 Leveraging differences across cultural dimensions

 I may think communicating directly is clearer and more effective, but indirect communication can be more appropriate in some circumstances and will probably help maintain the harmony of the team better.
 Understanding the advantages and drawbacks of both communication styles and being able to decide when to use each can be very helpful.

 A culturally agile person is self-aware of her cultural preferences and abilities but understands other preferences can be useful depending on the situation and the people she needs to interact with.
 She will have a broader range of options to face different challenging situations.

-Since that episode with my Italian colleagues, I learned that there are different ways to communicate with other people and that when you talk to someone you convey a message with much more than your words.
+Since that episode with my Italian colleagues, I learned that there are different ways to communicate with other people and that when you talk to someone, you convey a message with much more than your words.